MelbourneDeveloper/bloobit/README.md

 ```

 ### Convert To a Stream
 Bloobit is designed to work with only one `StatefulWidget`.
-As you can see in the example, you don't need this to power multiple widgets.
+As you can see in the example, you don't mutliple `StatefulWidgets` to power multiple child widgets.
 Bloc is designed to work with many, but most of the time, it is not necessary to work with multiple `StatefulWidget`s.
 However, you can stream state changes from the `Bloobit` and use the [ioc_container](https://pub.dev/packages/ioc_container) package to wire up streaming for multiple listeners.
 See the example folder for the streaming code.
 You could use this with [StreamBuilder](https://api.flutter.dev/flutter/widgets/StreamBuilder-class.html) or multiple other `StatefulWidget`s.

 ```dart
 void main() {